UIUC Policy Statement

 a.
 Registration in ESL courses which are specifically designed for current and prospective non-native English speaking teaching assistants, e.g., ESL 504, ESL 506, and/or other courses that may be recommended in individual cases by the Department of Linguistics.

 b.
 Special tutoring programs arranged by the student or the department, with verification of an acceptable level of participation.

 C. MONITORING PROGRAM

-1. Visit or videotape the instructional setting, e.g. laboratory, lecture, discussion, recitation, studio, office hours, of the non-native English speaking teaching assistant during the first two weeks of the semester in which they provide instruction.
-Follow-up sessions with evaluation and feedback by a faculty member, supervisor or CTE/Linguistics staff member is essential.
+1. Visit or videotape the instructional setting, e.g. laboratory, lecture, discussion, recitation, studio, office hours, of the non-native English-speaking teaching assistant during the first two weeks of the semester in which they provide instruction.
+Follow-up sessions with evaluation and feedback by a faculty member, supervisor or CITL/Linguistics staff member is essential.

-2. Distribute, collect and summarize student feedback surveys at the end of the first three weeks of the first semester in which the non-native English speaking teaching assistant provides instruction.
+2. Distribute, collect and summarize student feedback surveys at the end of the first three weeks of the first semester in which the non-native English-speaking teaching assistant provides instruction.
 The feedback forms must include items which address the oral English proficiency of the teaching assistant.
-CTE has surveys designed to assist in this monitoring activity.
+CITL has surveys designed to assist in this monitoring activity.

 3. Collect, review and respond to student comments (solicited or unsolicited), early semester surveys and end-of-semester evaluations.
 If a problem in oral English proficiency is detected, it is to be dealt with immediately by the academic unit providing the instruction.
 Assist the teaching assistant in reviewing the- feedback and modifying oral English use which might be significantly and negatively affecting instruction.
 Follow the "Procedures for Review of Instructor's Ability to Communicate in English" in the UIUC Code on Campus Affairs and Regulations Applying to All Students.
 (See attachment for current code.)